Sparky

 A standard ducted air conditioning installation covers:

-• Supply of the outdoor compressor unit and indoor fan coil unit
+• Supply of the outdoor compressor unit and indoor fan coil unit (reverse-cycle inverter is standard for new installations)

 • Ductwork fabrication and installation throughout the roof space to AS 4254.1 Ductwork for Air-Handling Systems